Previous dayMarch 25, 2026Next day

 21.2 km---✓ ReviewedUSGS →

-This magnitude 3.2 event was detected 104 km NNW of Charlotte Amalie, U.S. Virgin Islands on March 25, 2026, with origin time 17:33 UTC.
-The event originated approximately 21.2 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 19.253°N, -65.173°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 3.2 earthquake was recorded 104 km NNW of Charlotte Amalie, U.S. Virgin Islands on March 25, 2026 at 17:33 UTC.
+This was a shallow crustal earthquake, focused at 21.2 km depth.
+The epicenter is at 19.253°, -65.173°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25